Information for Tier 4 students

 - If you are on a work placement, you must attend your work placement in full and notify your employer if you will be absent for any reason.
 The University will contact your employer every month to check your attendance

-- You must attend International Registration Events when invited by email
+- You must attend International Registration or document checking events when invited by email

 The University will monitor your engagement with your studies.